 I worried originally that this book might fall into the same trap, but it neatly avoided it, much to my relief.

-The basic premise is that four children are meeting at a candy factory as part of a nationwide candy making contest.
+The basic premise of The Candymakers is that four children are meeting at a candy factory as part of a nationwide candy making contest.
 Children are given free rein at candy factories across the country and have several days to develop a new candy.
 Then all the candies are collected and a winner is chosen.

 The four children meeting at the Life is Sweet factory all have specific reasons for wanting to win.
 The story unfolds carefully, starting with one of the children and beginning the story from his point of view.
 Then, you get the backstory on the next child and you learn things that weren’t revealed by the first child.
 And so on until you know quite a lot about the surprising and mysterious (and, overlapping) backgrounds of each of the main characters.